Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Experiments

+\paragraph{Semantic segmentation.} The performance of our approach on semantic segmentation is given in Table~\ref{tab:seg_result}.
+As observed, when our component is added on top of different segmentation frameworks, it consistently improves mIoU (mean Intersection over Union) for all three datasets for both CNN based and transformer-based backbones.
+It achieves an improved performance regardless of using per-pixel classification approach (like dilated-FCN or UperNet) or mask-classification approach (like Maskformer~\cite{cheng2021per} and Mask2Former~\cite{cheng2022masked}).
+When we add SGR with Maskformer, there is a single scale mIOU improvement of 0.9 and multi-scale mIOU imrpovement of 0.6 on COCO-Stuffs dataset.
+We similarly see an improvement when we add SGR to Mask2Former, which uses multi-scale features.
+In fact, when compared against similar backbones/frameworks, we achieve the best result on COCO-Stuffs.
+Even when compared to recent methods like SegFormer and ProtoSeg, which use stronger backbones (Swin-B and MiT-B4) compared to Swin-T, our approach outperforms them.

+On ADE-20K, adding our component to DeepLabV3 achieves the best performance over any approaches using Resnet101 except Maskformer.
+For Swin-T, although the improvement on COCO-Stuffs is marginal, the improvement on ADE-20K is significant.
+We observe similar improvements on the Cityscapes dataset when our component is added to DeepLabV3 and Dilated-FCN; DeepLabV3 + SGR outperforms all approaches using similar backbones except Mask2Former.

+Given consistent improvements over {\em three} different baseline approaches that use different backbones, tested on {\em three} diverse datasets, we expect similar improvements to arise when SGR is added to other architectures, including variants that leverage larger backbones such as Swin-L that we were unable to train due to compute constraints.

-\paragraph{Class and instance-semantics.} We quantify the interpretability of the generated tokens for SGR at the class-level and instance-level using the metrics discussed in Section~\ref{sec:metric} and compare against intermediate representations of Maskformer~\cite{cheng2021per} and tokens of GLoRE~\cite{chen2019graph}.
-The results are shown in Table~\ref{tab:semanticness}. $\mathcal{S}_C$ and $\mathcal{S}_I$ denotes class-level and instance-level semantics respectively while $\mathcal{D}_C$ and $\mathcal{D}_I$ indicates token diversity at class and instance level.
+{\bf Class and instance-semantics.} We quantify the interpretability of the generated tokens for SGR at the class-level and instance-level using the metrics discussed in Section~\ref{sec:metric} and compare against intermediate representations of Maskformer~\cite{cheng2021per} and tokens of GLoRE~\cite{chen2019graph}.
+The results are shown in Table~\ref{tab:semanticness}.
 As can be observed, our tokens are more semantically meaningful than other intermediate representations at both semantic and instance levels while at the same time being more diverse.
-As mentioned in Section~\ref{sec:metric}, a lower semantics value at the class level or instance level means that the token only aggregates information from that particular class or instance.
-A higher diversity ensures that our tokens aggregate information from diverse classes and instances.
-For instance-semantics, we reported results on MS-COCO because COCO-Stuffs does not have instance annotations, while the models themselves are trained on COCO-Stuffs.
+We observe this for the Swin~\cite{liu2021swin} backbone as well, showing the effectiveness of our connected component weak superivision.